Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming galaxies from PHANGS: Data and Methodology

 \subsection{The PHANGS galaxy sample}

 We consider 19 galaxies from the Physics at High Angular Resolution in Nearby Galaxies Survey (PHANGS).
-For each galaxy, PHANGS-ALMA \citep{Leroy2021_PHANGS_ALMA_pipeline, Leroy2021_PHANGS_ALMA_survey} provides the CO(2-1) intensity ($\ICO$) map, while PHANGS-JWST \citep{Lee2023_PHANGS_JWST, Williams2024_PHANGS_JWST} provides maps of PAH emission in the F770W ($\Iblueraw$) and F1130W ($\Igreen$) bands, as well as dust emission in the F2100W band ($\Ired$).
+For each galaxy, PHANGS-ALMA \citep{Leroy2021_PHANGS_ALMA_pipeline, Leroy2021_PHANGS_ALMA_survey} provides the CO(2-1) intensity ($\ICO$) map, while PHANGS-JWST\footnote{All the PHANGS-JWST data used in this paper can be found in MAST: \dataset[https://doi.org/10.17909/ew88-jt15]{https://doi.org/10.17909/ew88-jt15}.} \citep{Lee2023_PHANGS_JWST, Williams2024_PHANGS_JWST} provides maps of PAH emission in the F770W ($\Iblueraw$) and F1130W ($\Igreen$) bands, as well as dust emission in the F2100W band ($\Ired$).
 Following \citet{Chown2024}, we estimate the stellar continuum contamination in the F770W band to be 12\% of the F200W band intensity ($\Icont$).
 The continuum-subtracted F770W intensity is therefore given by $\Iblue = \Iblueraw - 0.12 \Icont$.
+We note that although PAH features contribute significantly to the emission in $\blueband$ and $\greenband$, which we refer to as ``PAH bands'', dust continuum emission also contributes to these bands \citep{Whitcomb2023, Sutter2024_PAHinDust,Chown2025_PAHinMIR, Donnelly2025_PAHinMIR}.
+While several dust continuum subtraction methods have been proposed in the literature \citep{Chown2025_PAHinMIR, Donnelly2025_PAHinMIR}, their specific implementations depend on the adopted models (e.g., the decomposition of dust and PAH contributions for calibration), local environments, and spatial resolutions.
+As this work focuses on the statistical analysis of the correlations of CO with PAH and dust emission, we aim to retain the original observables as much as possible while removing contamination from unrelated components.
+This approach enables direct comparisons with other studies and provides calibrations that are closer to observations for future forward-modeling studies.
 Additionally, PHANGS-MUSE \citep{Emsellem2022_PHNAGS_MUSE} provides optical emission line fluxes, including \Halpha, \Hbeta, \SII, \NII, and \OIII, which we use to diagnose the ionization source in each spaxel.
 Specifically, we classify spaxels as \HII-like, composite-like, or AGN-like using the $P1-P2$ diagnostic diagram proposed by \citet{Ji2020}.
+It is important to note that this classification is based solely on spaxel-level emission-line ratios.
+Consequently, some spaxels may be classified as AGN-like even in galaxies without confirmed AGN activity, due to measurement uncertainties or local ionization mechanisms that can produce AGN-like line ratios, such as shocks.
+To assess the impact of such contamination, we repeated our analysis using only AGN-like spaxels located in galaxies known to host AGNs (NGC1365, NGC1566, NGC1672, NGC4303, and NGC7496; \citealt{Baron2025_PAHvsOptical}).
+We find that all of our key results remain unchanged.

 For each galaxy, we perform Gaussian convolution to match the Point Spread Functions (PSFs) of the intensity and flux maps across all bands.
 The corresponding uncertainty maps are generated through error propagation, which accounts for correlations between nearby pixels as described by \citet{Klein2021}.
 All maps are resampled to a unified World Coordinate System (WCS) with a pixel size set to half the PSF's Full Width at Half Maximum (FWHM), using the \reproject\ package \citep{reproject_0p13p1}.
 Projection corrections are applied to $\ICO$, $\Iblue$, $\Igreen$, and $\Ired$ to account for the inclination of the galaxy.
 Unless otherwise specified (e.g., in \autoref{sec:diff_spatial_scale}, where we investigate the effects of spatial scale), all analyses are performed on this PSF-matched dataset.